How do I backup my wallet and set a password?

 To back up your wallet, click the Backup tab.

-- Your 12-word recovery phrase is displayed.
-Write the words down in the correct order and put them in a secure place where only you have access.
+- Write down your 12-word recovery phrase.
+Mouse over the words and write them down in the correct order and put them in a secure place where only you have access.

 Also be sure to make more than 1 copy of your 12-word phrase and to keep copies in separate locations to prevent a single point of failure from events like fires, loss, etc.

 - Confirm a word of your paper backup.